conjugateprior/events/README.md

  * `read_keds` assumes that two digit year specifications 69 to 99
    indicate years between 1969 to 1999, and 00 to 68 indicate 2000 to 2068.
    This is R and the POSIX standard interpretation for this needlessly ambiguous date formulation.
-In contrast KEDS_Count treats 28 to 99 as in the twentieth century and 00 to 27 as in the twenty first century.
+In contrast the KEDS_Count program treats 28 to 99 as in the twentieth century and 00 to 27 as in the twenty first century.

  * Wildcarding for actors and event codes is not implemented